Index/Beverages/Diet Coke

 Passed checks

-Sugar load, Fat / oil type
+Sugar load, Fat profile, Sodium

 This card is the decision shortcut.
 The detailed evidence and citations live in the six-axis cards below.